damian-666/MGShadersXPlatform/MGCore/README.md

 ﻿NOTEs   the clipshader lets ClipShader is the only one tested and used.

+///COMPUTENOTES
+it builds on compute and shader conductor but sampling doesnt work

+its a bunch of workarounds and the whole thign might be too complex

+mipmap leves are supported in dx 10..     i dont know how well the conduct to GL

+evne my basic shader woudnt compile.    mabye  it doenst neeed a render target either.. to clip..

+there i s no iOS package..

+mabye i can use the s0 register now.
+////END COMPUTE

+the mogogame mult platform sampe means i should need console dx and windows dx... just a one projects the windowing n MG 3.8.1 is generalized.. im not sure how well it works on linxu thoug.

+so setting windo to maximized and position and dpiawaerness MIGHT work.. property...

 you draw two textures, on will ChipShader a texture is provided and a mask texture.. the white pixels defines what is is the clip region..
 Everything else is not drawn so the hole should be the backgronund coor.